You are here

 Read our Satisfactory Academic Progress Policy.

-ISU cannot release student information to anyone unless the student has consented to the disclosure of information because of FERPA.
-FERPA stands for the Family Educational Rights and Privacy Act.
+ISU cannot release student information to anyone unless the student has consented to the disclosure of information because of Family Educational Rights and Privacy Act (FERPA).
 This Act was passed by Congress in 1974 and is also referred to as the Buckley Amendment.
 Records that are protected by FERPA include personal information, enrollment records, grades, and class schedules.
 The University must have written permission from the student before releasing information from the student's record.

 To set up a FERPA proxy, visit privacy rights and policy.